SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 In 1929, Capone was ready to take out his larger rival, George "Bugs" Moran.
 He instructed his gang to take out Moran's entire organization from the bottom up until everyone was gone.

-His organization pulled together a plan to meet up with the rival gang on Valentine's Day.
 Moran's gang originally thought the meeting was to buy unbelievably cheap liquor.
 When they arrived, they ran into Capone's crew in police uniforms.

 Thinking they were busted by the police, Moran's gang lined up along the wall to be arrested.
-Capone's gang proceeded to shot them one by one.
-This event was the most famous mass murder in history up until that time and it was dubbed the St. Valentine's Day Massacre
+Capone's gang proceeded to shoot them one by one.

-Why Was He So Famous?
+Why Was He So Infamous?

 The massacre received national coverage.
 It's just one of the reasons why Al Capone is so famous.

 In addition to his numerous crimes, he also had the character and finesse to manage his image.
-He always thought of himself as a business man.
-He also never walked away from public attention including the press.
+He always thought of himself as a businessman.
+He also never walked away from public attention, including the press.

 As part of his brand, Capone maintained his innocence to these horrible crimes.
 He continually positioned himself as a faithful family man.

-The ability for him to create mystery around his life was another reason for his fame.
 Many people were horrified by him and his actions.
 Others were fascinated and wanted to learn more about the real biography of Al Capone.

 Prison Time Before Alcatraz

-The interesting thing about the biography of Al Capone is that he was charged for many different crimes.
-However, he was only convicted and sentenced to jail on a few minor violations.
+The interesting thing about the biography of Al Capone is that he was charged with many different crimes.

 As you can imagine, some of his convictions were mysteriously dropped, showing the overall power of Capone and the people he associated with.

 Capone did serve some jail time before the ultimate crime that brought him down.
 He was caught in Pennsylvania with a concealed weapon in 1929.
-He was sentenced and served one year in jail.
+He was sentenced to and served one year in jail.

 The Downfall of Al Capone